xmatters/xm-labs-remedyondemand/README.md

   <img src="media/xMRESTUser.png">
 </kbd>

+### Import the Communication Plan
-Import the BMC Remedy ITSM - Incident Communication Plan (BMCRemedyITSMIncident.zip)     http://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/exportcommplan.htm)
+* Import the BMC Remedy ITSM - Incident Communication Plan (BMCRemedyITSMIncident.zip)     http://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/exportcommplan.htm)

-Assign permissions to the Communication Plan and Form
+### Assign permissions to the Communication Plan and Form
 * On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
 * Select Access Permissions then add the REST User
 * On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan